Giambattista Vico: Influence

+Arriving at Vico through both Marx and Michelet, the French philosopher Georges Sorel (1847–1922) used the Neapolitan philosopher's epistemology to develop an anti-determinist account of social scientific explanation.
+Insisting on the verum ipsum factum principle, Sorel developed a notion of social science as the study of how human groups produce institutions, cultures, and other forms of social relations, rather than as a search for causal laws capable of explaining historical developments.
+Through Vico, Sorel also further developed his interest in collective psychology and popular imagination.
+In the context of a discussion of Marxist theory, Sorel used Vico's insights to develop the idea that any material condition that influences a social formation is always mediated by this psychological layer.
+This severely limited the plausibility of economic determinism.

-In Orientalism (1978), Edward Said acknowledged his scholar's debt to Vico, whose "ideas anticipate and later infiltrate the line of German thinkers I am about to cite.
+In Orientalism (1978), Edward Said asserted that he was influenced by Vico, and that his "ideas anticipate and later infiltrate the line of German thinkers I am about to cite.
 They belong to the era of Herder and Wolff, later to be followed by Goethe, Humboldt, Dilthey, Nietzsche, Gadamer, and finally the great twentieth century Romance philologists Erich Auerbach, Leo Spitzer, and Ernst Robert Curtius."
-As a humanist and early philologist, Vico represented "a different, alternative model that has been extremely important to me in my work", which differed from mainstream Western prejudice against the Orient and the dominating "standardization" that came with modernity and culminated in National Socialism.
-That the interdependence of human history and culture facilitates the scholars' task to "take seriously Vico's great observation that men make their own history, that what they can know is what they have made, and extend it to geography.
-As geographical and cultural entities—to say nothing of historical entities—such locales, regions, and geographical sectors as 'Orient' and 'Occident' are man-made."
+As a humanist and early philologist, Vico allegedly represented "a different, alternative model that has been extremely important to me in my work", which differed from supposedly mainstream Western prejudice against the Orient and the "standardization" that came with modernity and culminated in National Socialism.
+Said argued that the interdependence of human history and culture facilitates the scholars' task to "take seriously Vico's great observation that men make their own history, that what they can know is what they have made, and extend it to geography” and contended that “As geographical and cultural entities—to say nothing of historical entities—such locales, regions, and geographical sectors as 'Orient' and 'Occident' are man-made."
+His views have been criticized by Ibn Warraq as historically negationist, scientifically denialist, and antithetical to the Western philosophy that Giambattista Vico represents.